antonmedv/purephp/README.md

 # PurePHP Key-Value Storage
 This is simple key-value storage written on PHP.
+It does not use files, or other database, just pure PHP.

 ## Installation
 Via Composer: